-Ratnadevi is a mindfulness teacher, life coach, yoga instructor and artist, based in Glasgow.
+Ratnadevi is a mindfulness teacher, teacher trainer, life coach, yoga instructor and artist, based in Glasgow.
 She has been practising meditation for 35 years and has been teaching in Scotland and internationally over the last 30 years.
 She teaches regular 8 week mindfulness courses in Glasgow.

 She is a member of the Triratna Buddhist Order and combines the experience and depth of her Buddhist practise with a non-religious approach to teaching mindfulness, characterised by a spirit of openness, gentleness, creativity and enquiry.
 She spends at least 2-3 months every year on retreats, both leading and as a participant, as well as doing solitary retreats.

 She completed a teacher training course run by the Centre for Mindfulness in Bangor and has been offering MBCT/ MBSR courses since 2003, both to the general public and within organisations, such as the NHS and universities.
 She incorporates elements of self-compassion, as taught by Paul Gilbert and Chris Germer, with whom she did a weeklong retreat in 2011.
 She learned about mindful pain management from breathworks.
 During the last 30 years she has been taught by numerous Buddhist teachers who have shaped a deepening understanding of mindfulness and compassion, lately Vessantara.